JereKuusela/valheim-infinity_hammer/README.md

 When selecting an existing object, its size and rotation is copied to the placement tool.
 The last rotation is always used when using the build window.

 Object scaling only works for some objects (mostly trees and rocks).
 This is restricted by the base game (scaling is not stored in the save file).
+[Structure Tweaks](https://valheim.thunderstore.io/package/JereKuusela/Structure_Tweaks/) mod can be used to enable scaling for all objects (required for all clients).

 If "Overwrite health" is enabled, objects have a specified health (including creatures).
 For minerocks, the health is applied to the individual parts (the outer shell stays at 1 health).
 Repairing can be used to modify the shell health if needed.